deathsjester/deathsjester/README.md

 typically offtab, i might not immediately respond (if at all), im not trying to ignore you
 ***
 ### I WILL NOT INTERACT (IWNI)
-t.r.a.s.h (transphobes, racists, ableists, sexists, homophobes)    𝅄𝅄    pro/neu endo    𝅄𝅄    petty drama and those who are constantly and willingly involved with petty drama    𝅄𝅄    darkshippers && loli/shota enjoyers    𝅄𝅄    people involved with sh/ed content    𝅄𝅄    under 13    𝅄𝅄    if you are in contact with someone who has hurt me, are someone who has hurt me, or are someone who has hurt someone close to me, i will not interact for me and my loved ones personal comfort    𝅄𝅄    tcoaal fans (i promised myself i wouldn't add fandoms...failed)    𝅄𝅄    pro/neu israel    𝅄𝅄    i really dont need a reason to block you or not want to interact with you, i block/avoid freely
+t.r.a.s.h (transphobes, racists, ableists, sexists, homophobes)    𝅄𝅄    pro/neu endo    𝅄𝅄    petty drama and those who are constantly and willingly involved with petty drama    𝅄𝅄    darkshippers && loli/shota enjoyers    𝅄𝅄    people involved with sh/ed content    𝅄𝅄    under 13    𝅄𝅄    if you are in contact with someone who has hurt me, or are someone who has hurt me    𝅄𝅄    tcoaal fans    𝅄𝅄    pro/neu israel    𝅄𝅄    i really dont need a reason to block you or not want to interact with you, i block/avoid freely

 i say specifically "i will not interact" because i feel like its impossible to make sure every person ever in your dni avoids interacting with you, and i know people will likely not see it - so its more of a warning that "if i find out you apply to any of these, i will avoid interacting with you from then on or i might block you"